galaxyproject/galaxy-hub/src/news/2019-02-galaxy-update/index.md

 # Doc, Hub, and Training Updates

-Here some significant activity from the [Galaxy Training Materials](https://galaxyproject.github.io/training-material/) in December, and the Hub as well:
+Updates from the [Galaxy Training Materials](https://galaxyproject.github.io/training-material/) in January, and the Hub as well:

 ## GTN Training Materials